IMF downgrades outlook for world economy, citing trade wars

 IMF economists cautioned that that even its projected modest gains might not be realized.

-"With a synchronized slowdown and uncertain recovery, there is no room for policy mistakes, and an urgent need for policymakers to cooperatively de-escalate trade and geopolitical tensions," Gita Gopinath, the IMF's chief economist, said in the report.
+"With a synchronized slowdown and uncertain recovery, there is no room for policy mistakes, and an urgent need for policymakers to cooperatively de-escalate trade and geopolitical tensions," Gita Gopinath, the IMF's chief economist, said.

 Last week, the United States and China reached a temporary cease-fire in their trade fight when President Donald Trump agreed to suspend a tariff hike on $250 billion of Chinese products that was to take effect this week.
 But with no formal agreement reached and many issues yet to resolved, further talks will be needed to achieve any meaningful breakthrough.
 The Trump administration's threat to raise tariffs on an additional $160 billion in Chinese imports on Dec.
 15 remains in effect.